 What is involved in counselling?

-- Understand your emotions
+- Understand your reactions and emotions

-- Recognize your strengths, self worth and value
+- Recognize your strengths, self-worth and value

 Clients who come to the Sexual Assault Crisis Centre are experts in their own lives.
 Clients and counsellors are equal.
 Clients are experts about themselves and their own experiences.
 Counsellors are experts on coping skills, strategies for helping and providing information in the community.